by Kalle Kilpi

 Using Midaxo to run M&A team meetings efficiently

 The platform has integrated deal flow and pipeline management, document management, as well as issue/risk and task tracking.
 It comes with a comprehensive M&A process template to help you create your own task lists and M&A handbook.
-It’s the same content that is partially available here on our website.
 Although you can run your pipeline and projects without a dedicated platform, it is much easier with a proper tool.
 Let’s look at how to run an efficient team meeting with the Midaxo M&A platform.

 For an efficient meeting, all relevant data must be updated beforehand with key information communicated to all the participants.
 It is a good idea to send a pipeline visualization or deal-list spreadsheet in advance by email.
 In Midaxo, the landing page and highest-level overview is the pipeline visualization of deals by stage.
 Professional PDF and Excel reports can be exported with a few clicks.